Binance vs KuCoin 2026: Full Comparison

 Mobile, API & trading tools

-For traders considering total cost of ownership, the math is instructive.
-Over one year with $500,000 in monthly taker volume: Binance costs $2,700 (with BNB discount) versus KuCoin's $3,600 — a $900 annual savings on Binance.
-KuCoin's $11,000 bonus cap far exceeds Binance's $600, but actual unlocked bonus depends on deposit size and trading activity.
-For a trader depositing $10,000, KuCoin's bonus might yield $400-$1,200 in real value.
-By year two, Binance's fee advantage takes over.
-The optimal strategy is to claim KuCoin's generous bonus in year one while also maintaining a Binance account for cheaper long-term execution.
+Run the total cost math.
+On $500,000 in monthly taker volume for one year: Binance costs $2,700 (with BNB discount).
+KuCoin costs $3,600.
+That is $900 less per year on Binance.
+KuCoin's $11,000 bonus beats Binance's $600, but actual bonus value depends on deposit size.
+A $10,000 deposit might unlock $400-$1,200 on KuCoin.
+By year two, Binance's fee edge dominates.
+The smart move: claim KuCoin's big bonus in year one and keep a Binance account for long-term execution.

 Which Should You Choose?